 This has been a huge wake-up call for any developers and website owners who haven’t been updating their sites to be mobile responsive and Cross Browser Compatible.
 Google rolled out changes on April 21st, 2015 to the algorithms that expanded its use of Mobile Friendliness as a ranking factor.
 This means that a lot of websites out there could be hit pretty hard in the mobile search results.

 If you are unsure whether your website is mobile responsive, you can type your URL into Google’s Mobile-Friendly Test And or use their Mobile-Friendly Guide for some good tips on how to upgrade your site.
 Google already penalizes websites that do not have a mobile-friendly version of their site by giving them less visibility in search results when browsers are using mobile devices

 Bing's Mobile Friendliness Test Tool.

 It is no wonder that more on-line purchases now occur on mobile devices than desktop computers.
-As more than 1.2 billion people use their smartphone.
+With more than 1.2 billion people using their smartphone.
 These users prefer to make purchases on their mobile devices.
 Almost 40% of all e-commerce transactions are now made on mobile devices.
 If your website is not optimized for mobile users, you are missing out on valuable conversions and sales.
 You want to make it as easy as possible for people to complete the sale.
 The ease of use of your website on all devices is vital to the amount of transactions made.

 80% of Businesses are using a mobile device to make purchases.
 The development of mobile applications over the last several years has drastically improved usability and features.
 Many businesses have taken advantage of the technology to release custom branded apps that can serve as dedicated e-commerce portals.
 The vast majority of mobile users are now utilizing their mobile devices to make purchases on-line.